mguyot1/Using-Artificial-Intelligence-AI-Algorithms-for-Pancreatic-Cell-Detection-and-Classification/README.md

 Results: Each of the classification algorithms were assesed for accuracy, with the confusion matrices shown below.
 <img width="1256" alt="Screen Shot 2023-04-24 at 11 16 12 AM" src="https://user-images.githubusercontent.com/73506962/234040712-bfcd0aed-8bbb-4e93-8b11-190a40800214.png">

+Conclusion: The most accurate algorithm was the Random Trees.
+This aligns with prior studies as RT are able to be trained on relatively small data sets.